covid19-eu-zh/covid19-eu-data/README.md

 Caveats:

 1. NL doesn't publish the time of the data release.
 We use 00:00 of the day to denote the release time though it doesn't indicate the actual update time.

+### UK

+England data is not always a number.
+To solve this problem, we added two columns, `cases_lower` and `cases_upper`, to reflect the range of the number of cases.